UniLogin/UniLogin/universal-login-sdk/README.md

 - `privateKey` - a private key that should be stored on given device as securely as possible
 - `identityAddress` - address of new identity contract

-To get address existing identity:
+To get address of existing identity:

 ```js
 const identityAddress = await sdk.identityExist('alex.ethereum.eth');